CejkaLuk/heuristics-task-dependency/README.md

 $ make html
 ```

-To remove the generated documentation run in `docs/`:
+To remove the documentation generate in `docs/build/` execute the following in `docs/`:
 ```
 $ make clean
 ```